-On February 1, 2018, we granted Ms. Clark (i) an option to purchase 80,000 shares of our Common Stock, (ii) 30,000 time-based vesting restricted shares of our Common Stock and (iii) a target award of 30,000 2018-2020 Performance Shares, which are earned based on our Company's achievement of performance metrics to be established by the Compensation Committee during fiscal year 2018, 2019 and 2020 discussed in the Compensation Discussion and Analysis section in this Proxy Statement.
+On February 20, 2020, we granted Ms. Clark (i) an option to purchase 36,832 shares of our Common Stock and (ii) a target award of 110,497 2020-2022 Performance-Based Restricted Cash Units, which are earned based on our Company's achievement of performance metrics to be established by the Compensation Committee during fiscal year 2020, 2021 and 2022 discussed in the Compensation Discussion and Analysis section in this Proxy Statement.
+Ms. Clark was terminated without cause from our Company and therefore all of her equity awards have been cancelled.